-FOIMan sets out to sum up the things you need to know about key sections of the Freedom of Information Act and related legislation.
+FOIMan sums up the things you need to know about key sections of the Freedom of Information Act.

 - a summary of the section

-- a list of the sorts of information that are likely to be affected
+- a description of the sort of information likely to be affected

-- the key things that FOI Officers and those inside organisations need to know (eg what the case law and guidance says)
+- the key things that practitioners need to know (e.g. what the case law and guidance says)